A truly feel good Christmas

 Love not money

 Of course, to most families Christmas is about love but it’s also about giving and receiving.
 We are all conditioned to think a gift is box shaped and wrapped up in paper and a bow.
 But, there are other ways to show our love.
 Give great gifts for an eco Christmas without excessive waste, expense or guilt.

 Experiences over stuff

 Cinema trips, an hour of trampolining, ice skating, your favourite lunch place, or a Christmas Panto?
 A woodland bike ride, a blustery beach walk or inviting all your kids’ friends over for a festive sleepover.
-Some of these ideas cost money, some are free but all are fun and will make memories that last longer than the five minute thrill of tearing the wrapping paper from another novelty gift or toy.
+Some of these ideas cost money, some are free but all are fun.
+In addition, they will make memories that last longer than the five minute thrill of tearing the wrapping paper from another novelty gift or toy.

 Set up your own eco Christmas wish list of experiences with Patchwork.
-Explain to family and friends what you are trying to achieve and show them exciting experiences and thoughtful gifts that are really wanted and will be appreciated and treasured.
-It takes the pressure off them too, no more scouring the high street in a last minute panic worrying if you’ll like what they’ve bought.
+You can explain to family and friends what you are trying to achieve.
+Then show them exciting experiences and thoughtful gifts that are really wanted and will be appreciated and treasured.
+It takes the pressure off them too.
+There’s no more scouring the high street in a last minute panic worrying if you’ll like what they’ve bought.
 Just a few clicks and the Christmas shopping is done, with no waste and no stress.

 Giving your time and skills

 People who use Patchwork demonstrate every day that gifts don’t have to have a price tag.
 Sometimes the best gift you can give is your time and your talent!
 Little children in particular often just want to spend time with the grown ups they love.
 Promise a trip to the park, give the treat of a hot chocolate and cake, offer to play a game or take time to read with them.
 For older kids, offer to help them make or bake something, teach them a skill, watch their favourite film with them or take them for an afternoon out doing their favourite thing.